Samsung YP-R0: Samsung original firmware

 Samsung released 10 firmware revisions, from v1.03 to the latest one, v1.25, released on May 11, 2011.

 The firmware was only released to fix bugs but not to add or improve features.
 Indeed, only the UCI (User Created Interface: main menu customization) and premium fonts (in Korea only) support have been added via a new firmware.

-The YP-R0 is infamous for its many bugs, especially the library update one: when adding new files into the internal memory of the player, it automatically updates the media library after disconnecting the device from the computer.
+The YP-R0 is infamous for its many bugs, especially one involving its library update process: when adding new files into the internal memory of the player, it automatically updates the media library after disconnecting the device from the computer.
 It sometimes occurs that due to some specific audio files, the updating process hangs up, leading to brick the R0.
 It is then no longer recognized by the computer and can no longer start up.
 Samsung released several firmware updates to fix this bug but never managed to find all root causes.
 As a result, the issue may occur even with the latest firmware v1.25.
 A preventive solution is to install a modded firmware or Rockbox (see below).
 Otherwise the user has to send his device back to the after-sales service center or use the leaked recovery tool.

 Unlike the older Samsung players which had a specific firmware for every region, on R0 the region code can be changed independently from the firmware (meaning that the firmware is the same worldwide).
 Each region code (KR, EU, FR, RU, US etc...) has it owns specificities like RDS support, lyrics support, MSC only or MSC/MTP setting etc...